MahBadran93/ROS_Project/README.md

 After creating the map, the next step is to locate the robot in the environment (created map).
 We can define localization as the process of finding the location of the robot in respect with the environment.
 For now, we have the map of the environment created, and we have sensors located on the robot which will observe the environment then we do localization to estimate the coordinates and angles of where the robot is located in the environment.

 - To apply localization, we use **AMCL (Adaptive Monte Carlo Localization)** package which provides **amcl** node.
-It is a localization system that implements Kullback-Leibler(Monte Carlo) algorithm which uses an adaptive practicale filters to track the position of the robot in repect with the environment. <bR>
+It is a localization system that implements Kullback-Leibler(Monte Carlo) algorithm which uses an adaptive particle filters to track the position of the robot w.r.t the environment. <bR>

     **What is Monte Carlo Algorithm ?** <br>
     An algorithm which is responsible for generating many future guesses (Particles) of the robot expected movements in the environment.
-When the robot starts moving, the algorithm starts generating Particles and then uses the obtained sensor information (**/scan**) to create an optimised robot movement ( make all the created Particles head to the right direction).
+When the robot starts moving, the algorithm starts generating Particles and then uses the obtained sensor information (**/scan**) to create an optimized robot movement ( make all the created Particles head to the right direction).
 See below Table which describes the topics subscribed and published by AMCL.<br><br>
     Subscribed Topics (message type) | published Topics (message type)
     ------------ | -------------
     **map** (``` nav_msgs/OccupancyGrid```) | **amcl_pose** (```geometry_msgs/PoseWithCovarianceStamped```)